VaishnaviJangale/GWAS-with-ML/README.md

 # GWAS-with-ML
-## GENOME INDIA PROJECT ON GWAS
-This GitHub repository provides an overview of the Genome India Project focused on Genome Wide Association Studies (GWAS).
+This GitHub repository provides a code of the research paper titled "Enhancing genotype-phenotype association with optimized machine learning and biological enrichment methods".

 ## **Table of Contents:**
 * [Getting started](#Getting-started)